 Random | Best Random Tools

-• The Effects Team Made Sure The Fake Leg Looked Real on Random Behind Scenes Of Annie Wilkes Hobbling Paul Sheldon In 'Misery'
+• The Original Director Pulled Out Of The Project Because He Couldn't Bring Himself To Film The Scene on Random Behind Scenes Of Annie Wilkes Hobbling Paul Sheldon In 'Misery'

-• Screenwriter William Goldman Signed On To The Project Because Of The Scene on Random Behind Scenes Of Annie Wilkes Hobbling Paul Sheldon In 'Misery'
+• Warren Beatty Passed On The Chance To Play Paul Because Of The Scene As Well on Random Behind Scenes Of Annie Wilkes Hobbling Paul Sheldon In 'Misery'

 • A Ton Of High-Profile Actors Turned Down The Role Of Paul Sheldon on Random Behind Scenes Of Annie Wilkes Hobbling Paul Sheldon In 'Misery'